mariusbackes/cordova-plugin-theme-detection/README.md

 **Attention**: Dark mode was introduced in iOS 13, which is still in beta.
 This plugin refers to the iOS 13 SDK and is at this point not for production use.

+For Android you can use it since Android 9 (Pie).

 ## Installation

 Add the plugin with the following command: